 Fire Prevention and Investigations are conducted by one Fire Marshal and assisted by 2 Deputy Fire Marshals.
 One Fire Marshal is on call 24 hours every day of the year to investigate fires that happen in Tukwila.
 During normal business hours, Fire Marshals conduct business inspections, new construction inspections, and are responsible to ensure all buildings and businesses in Tukwila are fire safe for citizens to use.

 Training is delivered through a partnership with the South King County Training Consortium.
 Tukwila Fire Department contributes two Captains to the consortium who assist in the delivery of required training to fire departments throughout South King County.
-Overall, the training consortium serves over 700 fire personnel to Tukwila Fire, Renton RFA, Puget Sound RFA, VRFA, South King Fire, Maple Valley Fire, and Enumclaw Fire.
+Overall, the training consortium serves over 1,000 fire personnel for Tukwila Fire, Renton RFA, Puget Sound RFA, VRFA, South King Fire, Maple Valley Fire, and Enumclaw Fire, Eastside Fire, and Mountain View Fire.
 SKCFTC oversees all required training for fire personnel throughout the region.

 Emergency Management maintains and coordinates the City of Tukwila’s emergency plans and interdepartmental coordination in the event of a large-scale emergency.
 The Emergency Management office also provides CERT training to community members who want to be prepared to help the community in the event of an incident that exceeds the availability of emergency responders.

 Technical Rescue – Tukwila Fire has specially trained Rescue Team members certified in rope, trench, confined space, swift water, and structural collapse incidents.
 Some members also serve on the Washington Task Force One which has sent members to emergency disasters across the country.